 What you should know before you complain

-There are some things you can’t reasonably complain about – such as the value of your investments going down, unless you weren’t warned about the risk.
+- There are some things you can’t reasonably complain about.
+For example, the value of your investments going down, unless you weren’t warned about the risk.

-You can get free help with your complaint.
-The independent complaints services (for example, the Financial Ombudsman Service) are free to everyone, but you have to have made a formal complaint to the company involved before you can use them.
+- You can get free help with your complaint.
+Independent complaints services (for example, the Financial Ombudsman Service) are free, but you have to have made a formal complaint to the company involved before you can use them.
 See the next section for the key steps you need to take first.

 Key steps to take if you want to complain